 - Money that is lost because of your time away from work.
 If the accident damages your earning potential for the future, that could be part of the claim, too.

-Talk to a lawyer from Sam & Ash, LLP today about the specifics of your case.
+Talk to a car accident lawyer from Sam & Ash Injury Law today about the specifics of your case.
 We can get started right away to make sure you do not miss any important deadlines.

 - NRS 484E.010 – Duty to stop when the crash involves death or personal injury